GuillaumeFalourd/formulas-github/README.md

 *Formula to create a new repository on the user account*

+- [Create Github Issue](https://github.com/GuillaumeFalourd/formulas-github/tree/master/github/create/issue): `rit github create issue`

+*Formula to create a new issue on any repository the PAT has access to*

 - [Delete Github Secrets](https://github.com/GuillaumeFalourd/formulas-github/tree/master/github/delete/secrets): `rit github delete secrets`

 *Formula to delete Secrets from a specific repository*